UCL/TDMS/tdms/tests/system/README.md

 The `matlab/` directory contains functions that `run_bscan` will need to call on during the creation of the input data.
 This in particular includes the `iteratefdtd_matrix` function, which does the majority of the work in setting up gridfiles, illumination files, and the `.mat` inputs themselves.

-The `generate_test_input.py` file contains `.py` files that the system tests can invoke to regenerate the input data.
+The `bscan_arguments.py` file contains Python classes that handle calling the `run_bscan` function in `MATLAB` through `Python`.
+In time, these classes will absorb the `run_bscan` method when the `MATLAB` header dependency is removed.
+The `generation_data.py` file defines the epynonomous class, one instance of which has the functionality to regenerate the input data for one system test.
 Since the system test framework uses `pytest`, but the data generation requires `MATLAB` (for now), we use `Python` to read in and process the information that each test requires, and then call `run_bscan` with the appropriate commands from within Python.

-The `regenerate_all.py` file will work through all of the `config_tc.yaml` files in the directory and regenerate the input `.mat` data corresponding to each.
+The `regenerate_all.py` file will work through all of the `config_XX.yaml` files in the directory and regenerate the input `.mat` data corresponding to each.

 The remaining `config_XX.yaml` and `input_file_XX.m` files are as mentioned in [the previous section](#regeneration-of-the-data).
 These contain the information about each test that Python and `run_bscan` will need to regenerate the input files.